 8You are to go down before me to Gilgal, and behold, I will come down to you to offer burnt offerings and to sacrifice sacrifices of peace offerings: you are to wait seven days until I come to you and show you what you are to do.”

-9And so it was, that when he had turned his back to go from Samuel, God gave him another heart; and all those signs happened that day.
+9And so it was that as he turned his shoulder to go from Samuel, God changed his heart.
+And all those signs came to pass that day.

 10When they came to Gibeah, behold, a group of prophets met him, and the spirit of God rushed upon him and he prophesied along with them.

-11And it came to pass that when everyone who knew him previously saw that, behold, he prophesied with the prophets, then the people said to one another, “What is this that has happened to the son of Kish?
+11And when everyone who knew him previously saw that, behold, he prophesied with the prophets, then the people said to one another, “What is this that has happened to the son of Kish?
 Is Saul also among the prophets?”